 - Individuals in personal appearance occupations (aka, the beauty industry) have a much higher rate of self-employment, as compared to the overall workforce.

-- More than half of all individuals in personal appearance occupations are self-employed.
+- Half of all individuals in personal appearance occupations are self-employed.
 In comparison, only 7% of the overall U.S. workforce is self-employed.

 - The nation’s salon and spa industry provides first jobs and career opportunities for individuals of all backgrounds, and has a broader representation of women and minorities than the overall U.S. workforce.